Malehek/malehek/README.md

 # 👋 Hi, I'm Malehek

 I'm a passionate learner and aspiring developer with a focus on web development and open-source projects.
-As a refugee and a self-taught coder, I'm driven by the power of technology to change lives and create opportunities.
+I'm driven by the power of technology to change lives and create opportunities.

 ## 🔧 Skills
 - HTML, CSS, JavaScript